haiicmu/haiicmu.github.io/docs/hw/instructions.md

 ## Basics

-Homeworks will be posted on Canvas *after* class the day they are assigned, and they will be due *before* class on the due date. **Late homework will not be accepted**.
+ **Late homework will not be accepted**.
 Instead, your lowest homework grade will be dropped.

 ## Grading